Why is prior art searching for R&D Tax Incentive needed?

 How much searching is enough?

 Prior art searching is a subjective test – you need to show that you made a credible attempt to uncover the required knowledge from available sources such as those noted above.
 In a review by AusIndustry, you will need to provide evidence that you made this attempt.
-As noted above, AusIndustry will not be in a position to know if you have done adequate searching our not, but they may ask you to convince them that you have done enough, and will then use their judgement.
+As noted above, AusIndustry will not be in a position to know if your searching has been adequate not, but they may ask you to convince them that you have done enough, and will then use their judgement.

 The other thing to note is that evidence of your prior art knowledge searching may become more important if the review of your application progresses as far as the Administrative Appeals Tribunal.
 In that forum, AusIndustry can call in domain experts who will have knowledge of your field.
 If their view is that the knowledge to address your technical gap was publicly available and can show that, your case may be weakened.